historical-theology/awesome-theology/readme.md

 > A curated list of open source software for Catholic theology.

 Awesome Theology is a project to catalogue free and open source software tools that assist the workflow both of professional theologians and students enrolled in theology classes in colleges, universities, and seminaries.

-We give preference for simple CLI interfaces.
-Most projects are hosted on GitHub or GitLab.
-Everything here just works.
+Generally, we prefer simple CLI interfaces.
+Most projects listed here are hosted on GitHub or GitLab.
+Everything is field tested.

 ## Contents